-Once loose use your fingers to unthread the nut completely and allow it to slide back down the hose towards the calliper.
+Once loose use your fingers to unthread the nut completely and allow it to slide back down the hose towards the caliper.

 Hold the lever and hose horizontally.
 Separate the hose from the lever assembly by pulling the hose from the lever assembly.

-Now that the hose has been disconnected, remember to keep the hose pointing vertically up and keep the calliper lower than the tip to prevent brake fluid loss.
+Now that the hose has been disconnected, remember to keep the hose pointing vertically up and keep the caliper lower than the tip to prevent brake fluid loss.